 The Biden campaign took the contributions despite Albrecht's history of abusing women.
-He has twice been arrested for misconduct allegations.
-The charges cost him jobs, though they did not stop him from finding work within the entertainment industry.
+He has been arrested for misconduct allegations.
+The charges cost him his, though they did not stop him from finding work within the entertainment industry.

 The Biden campaign did not respond to request for comment.

 Albrecht resigned as chief executive officer at HBO at his employer's request in 2007 after being arrested and charged with assaulting his then-girlfriend.